ajupton/big-data-engineering-project/README.md

 Hey there!
 Welcome to this repo where I practice building a big data engineering project.
 Here is a basic run down of the project:

 1. Generate synthetic log data on hourly/daily basis, emulating a production system
-2. Create a library of utility function for use across future ETLs
+2. Create a library of utility functions for use across current and future ETLs
 3. Create a mini data lake on S3
 4. Practice applying the big data performance optimization techniques on our tables and datasets
 5. Run multiple ETL job on Amazon EMR using the S3 log data